-• Server Address:
+Server Address 1 and 2:

-Indicates the IPv4 host address of syslog server.
+Indicates the IPv4 host address of syslog server 1 and server 2 (For redundancy).
 If the switch provide DNS feature, it also can be a host name.

 Syslog Level :

 Indicates what kind of message will send to syslog server.
 Possible modes are: Info: Send informations, warnings and errors.
 Warning: Send warnings and errors.
 Error: Send errors.